Tharunika73/first-portfolio/README.md

-i have created my first portfolio using html and css in the vs coder
+I have created my first portfolio using html and css in the vs coder